 Yes.
 It can be a great way to lift off brown spots and post-breakout scars but don’t overuse use it.
 (Sensitive skin types should probably avoid it altogether.)

-Personal microdermabrasion machines like one made by PMD uses a crystal disk that physically lifts and buffs away dry, damaged cells.
+Personal microdermabrasion machines like one made by PMD use a crystal disk that physically lifts and buffs away dry damaged cells.
 These are somewhat similar to how professional microdermabrasion machines work.

-What’s important to understand is that when it comes to brown spots, sun spots and post-breakout scarring known as post-inflammatory hyperpigmentation (PIH), you won’t get the fastest results if you only rely just on acids, brighteners (like Vitamin C&E Treatment) or skin bleaches to do the trick.
+What’s important to understand is that when it comes to brown spots, sun spots, and post-breakout scarring known as post-inflammatory hyperpigmentation (PIH), you won’t get the fastest results if you only rely just on acids, brighteners, or skin bleaches to do the trick.
 These all are helpful but it’s the physical lifting off and removal of pigmented cells that ensure they go away quickly.
 (Facial scrubs and sonic cleansing devices work similarly to microdermabrasion since they are considered physical exfoliants.)

 Is a LED blue light therapy tool good to use for preventing and healing acne and blemishes?

 Yes.
 It could help some people but for others, they may not see improvement.